artulloss/Hotbar/README.md

 #### Duplicate items

 You can deal with duplicate items by using different names, lores or damage values!
-You can deal with duplicate items by using different lores or damage values!

-Duplicate items are only an issue if on the same world!
+Duplicate items are only an issue if on the same world or secondary hotbar!

 #### Locking Inventories